About UTRA

 Section A – Membership Types

-Persons providing the appropriate qualifications may be admitted to membership in the Upstate Total Rewards Association, subject to the approval of the Membership/Treasury Committee.
+Persons providing the appropriate qualifications may be admitted to membership in the Upstate Total Rewards Association.
 There shall be two classes of members: Professional and Student.
 Members with voting rights as provided below are referred to in these bylaws as “Voting Members.”
 The corporation does not discriminate in membership on the basis of age, race, gender, religion, ethnicity, or sexual orientation.

-Professional Membership – comprised of Compensation, Benefits, Work-Life Balance, Total Rewards and/or Human Resources professionals within an organization, or a full-time academic role teaching in the same.
-The Professional Membership class may also include individuals who are retired or who otherwise demonstrate, to the satisfaction of the Membership/Treasury Committee, a genuine commitment, knowledge and interest in and to the profession.
+Professional Membership – comprised of Compensation, Benefits, Work-Life Balance, Total Rewards and/or Human Resources professionals within an organization or consulting firm, or a full-time academic role teaching in the same.
+The Professional Membership class may also include individuals who are retired or who otherwise demonstrate a genuine commitment, knowledge and interest in and to the profession.
 Professional members may vote, serve as officers of the Association, and chair and/or participate on established committees of the Association.

 Student Membership – comprised of full-time students within an accredited post-secondary educational institution and majoring in human resources, business or a related field.
 Student members may vote but may not serve as officers of the Association or chair established committees of the Association.
 They may volunteer and assist with events.